Last Updated on February 10, 2023

-If you want to know if this purebred’s size works for you, keep reading and find out using our Lab growth chart.
+If you want to know if this purebred size works for you, keep reading and find out using our Lab growth chart.

 Labrador Retrievers, initially labeled as the perfect gundog, have a lot of great features, both in appearance and temperament.

-When it comes to their looks, it’s best to know that there are a few differences between the English Lab VS. American Lab.
+When it comes to their looks, it’s best to know that there are a few differences between the English and American Labs.

 But all Labradors have a water-resistant coat that comes in three colors: black, chocolate, and yellow.